w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 mechanism.
 Responses related to content delivery will be associated with this document.
-* There is also a [Web of Things (WoT) Profile](https://github.com/w3c/wot-profile) specification describing constraints on certain WoT Implementations to improve interoperability.
+* There is also a [Web of Things (WoT) Profile](https://github.com/w3c/wot-profile) specification describing constraints on certain WoT Implementations to achieve out-of-the-box interoperability.
 Only when such constraints have a security impact they will be discussed in association with that document.
-Otherwise system satisfying a profile are special cases of the system described in the other documents.
+Otherwise WoT systems satisfying a profile are special cases of the systems described in the other documents.

-In the following we have used this mapping to interpret the various questions, and so if a question or part of a question is relevant to content delivery then it makes sense to consider it in whole or in part under Discovery, as opposed to under Thing Description.
+In the following we have used this mapping to interpret the various questions.
+For example, if a question or part of a question is relevant to content delivery then we will consider it in whole or in part as relating to the Discovery deliverable, as opposed to the Thing Description deliverable.

-When appropriate we will cross-link our responses to responses associated with these other documents.

 Please raise issues specific to specific documents on the appropriate issue tracker:
 * [Web of Things (WoT) Architecture GitHub Issue page](https://github.com/w3c/wot-architecture/issues)